Consonance/consonance/container-admin/README.md

 The first row indicates that that hosts in a security group should be able to access other hosts in the group using private ip addresses.
 The second row indicates that all ports are accessible from your own ip address (206.108.127.16 in this example) for trouble-shooting.
 Lastly, the third row is due to a quirk with the current version of Consonance.
-It indicates that the public ip address of the launcher is whitelisted for access to hosts in the security group.
+It indicates that the public ip address of the launcher (54.209.46.192 in this example) is whitelisted for access to hosts in the security group.

+First, start a VM on AWS to function as your launcher.

+Login and setup the prerequities above.
 To run the webservice and command-line tools, download the script and run it (the script will download templates and fill them in in the working directory)

     wget https://github.com/Consonance/consonance/releases/download/2.0.0-alpha.13/consonance